Build sentence/paragraph level QA application from python with Vespa

 )

-field holding a list of question ids that can be answered from the paragraph text.
-We also include a dataset
+Each context data point contains a context_id that uniquely identifies a paragraph, a text field holding the paragraph string, and a questions field holding a list of question ids that can be answered from the paragraph text.
+We also include a dataset field to identify the data source if we want to index more than one dataset in our application.

 context_data[0]

-can be used to answer the questions with id = [0, 1, 2, 3, 4]
+According to the data point above, context_id = 0 can be used to answer the questions with id = [0, 1, 2, 3, 4].
+We can load the file containing the questions and display those first five questions.

 from pandas import read_csv